hot-dogs/whots16-data-report/docs/source/4_section.md

 Daily files containing navigation data recorded every second were concatenated with the thermosalinograph data.
-The thermosalinograph data were then screened for gross errors, with upper and lower bounds of 18°C and 35°C for temperature and 3 and 6 Siemens m -1 for conductivity.
+The thermosalinograph data were then screened for gross errors, with upper and lower bounds of 18°C and 35°C for temperature and 3 and 6 Siemens/m for conductivity.
 There were 92 points outside the valid temperature range and no points outside the valid conductivity range.